The pre-Christian Slavs shared much of their religion in its major

 rocks and rivers and placed great demands on the ancient Slavs who sought

-European or Ashkenazi Jews.
+to propitiate them.
 Ancient Slavic religion was quite unsophisticated and naturalistic.

 It contained neither doctrines nor creeds nor scripture nor organized